Jiboo/sophia/readme.md

 - blacklist an ID
 - get and put to DHT
 - join, leave, listen and push events to pubsub topics
+- unicast an event to a specific target
 - sodium crypto
 - zlib compression